Families of pointed toric varieties and degenerations: Introduction

 \subsection{Acknowledgements}

 We would like to thank Samouil Molcho, Jenia Tevelev, and Lorenzo Venturello for useful conversations.
+We also thank the anonymous referee for the valuable comments and feedback.
 The first author was supported by VR grant [NT:2018-03688].
 The second author was supported by the KTH grant Verg Foundation.